-The book covers yet another controversial figure in F1,as Jones was one of those drivers fans either wanted to win or wanted to finish last.
-Regardless, Jones called things the way that he saw them, and he worried little about what the rest of the F1 universe thought, and that is the tone he has set in this book.
+The book covers yet another controversial figure in F1.
+Jones called things the way that he saw them, and he worried little about what the rest of the F1 universe thought, and that is the tone he has set in this book.

 Like many autobiographies on this list, Jones’ story goes beyond the F1 track.
 It follows his personal life, business ventures, and some rather humorous events that occurred both on and off the track.

 And in a sport that requires immense sums of money, Jones did not always have the financial backing needed, something this book touches on.
 Still, he persevered, and that perseverance culminated in his 1980 championship.
 Jones became a man of legend in F1 circles, and now you can experience or relive the inspiring career of such an illustrious driver.

 13. Life To The Limit (Jenson Button)

 Author: Jenson Button | Published: 2018 | Pages: 352

 This book, told in a humorous tone, is a lighthearted inside scoop that does have its somber moments.
 The book is also easy to read, and it contains varied chapter lengths, some of which contain just a few pages.
 So, if you are taking a quick 30-minute break from work or if you have somewhere to be and you just need something to do for a few minutes, this book makes for the perfect read.